 Surbiton High School prides itself on the excellent support and care it gives to its whole community.
 We acknowledge that every pupil is an individual and may, as a result, require different levels of support.
-To this end, we have a highly dedicated, professional team available to support your daughter.
+To this end, we have a highly dedicated, professional team available to support your child.

-Every pupil is allocated a Form Tutor and Deputy Form Tutor, who take on day-to-day responsibility for the welfare and support of the pupils.
+Every pupil is allocated a Form Tutor and Deputy Form Tutor, who take on day-today responsibility for the welfare and support of the pupils.
 They encourage personal development, monitor academic progress and attendance, as well as being a guiding hand throughout the year.

 The Head of Year oversees the personal development and academic progress of all the pupils in their year.
-Together with the Assistant Head of Year, they lead the Tutor
+Alongside the Assistant Heads of Year, they lead the Tutor Team.